 You’ll probably want to take your phone with you traveling – after all, it’s your way of keeping in touch with family and friends, as well as a map, camera, and entertainment.
 But unless you’ve got a contract that includes data use abroad (most don’t), turn off data roaming and 3G – otherwise you could rack up a bill worth hundreds of pounds.

-Vouchercloud reminds you to also switch your voicemail off, as receiving a voicemail message is still regarded as receiving a phone call.
+Don’t forget to switch your voicemail off, as receiving a voicemail message is still regarded as receiving a phone call.
 If you’re traveling for a long time, it might be worth purchasing a local, pay-as-you-go sim card.
 I use T-mobile, which includes 3G data abroad.

 Renting a Car

 If you’re considering renting a car abroad, be wary of some common scams.
-These include accusing you of causing damage that already existed when you return the car, or charging you a fortune if you leave it with less fuel in.
+These include blaming you for preexisting damages, or charging you a fortune if you return the car with less fuel in it.
 These are easily overcome by taking photos of any dents or scratches, and returning the vehicle with a full tank of fuel.

 You might assume your luggage is included in the total price when you book a flight – but budget airlines tend to charge you extra money for any baggage you plan to check in.
-Either rely on hand luggage or check the small print to see how much you’ll be charged for an additional bag.
+Either rely on hand luggage or check how much you’ll be charged for an additional bag.

 Some card providers or ATMs will charge you to withdraw cash abroad.
 You could be paying twice to get hold off your money, so it’s worth investigating whether you should change to a provider used to dealing with frequent travelers.
 Many travelers swear by Charles Schwab, which doesn’t charge ATM fees abroad.